 Another end of town where you can always expect to have a good time, whether it's 2pm on a Tuesday afternoon or 4am on a Monday night, is Canal Street.
 The heart of the city's LGBT+ community, the area is packed with some brilliant venues and offers something for everyone any time of the day.
 I'm a particular fan of Via and Kiki, as well as the obligatory endless karaoke that takes place at the New Union.

-Talking of music, the city is regularly awash with big name performers all year round, with plenty of great live music venues.
+Talking of music, the city is regularly awash with big name performers all year round, thanks to its plethora of great live music venues.
 The biggest acts typically head towards the Manchester Arena but down on Whitworth Street you'll find both Gorilla and The Ritz who almost always have something brilliant on their calendar.
 Gorilla has played home to the likes of Martha Reeves, The Cribs, Lee Fields and even a recent intimate gig with Kylie Minogue.

 If smaller, more local venues are your bag then you can't go wrong with the many venues in the Northern Quarter including The Whiskey Jar, The Peer Hat, Night and Day and Gullivers - all of which are pretty much packed every night of the week with people watching guitars getting riffed and microphones getting shouted at.